 Approximately 21% of children with ADHD are also autistic, with others having heightened autistic traits¹

 While they are separate diagnoses, ADHD and Autism (ASD) frequently occur together with many people meeting the criteria for both, leading to the informal community term ‘AuDHD’.
+Research suggests a significant number of autistic people also have ADHD⁴, and vice versa.

 Both conditions begin in childhood and affect brain development, they often impact attention, executive function, and social life in similar ways.
 These overlapping symptoms can sometimes complicate a diagnosis, making a specialist assessment essential to untangle the two.